jiayiliujiayi/work/worklogs.md

     - [x] redo umap on the "filtered" ones
   - [x] check PTPRC levels in the annotated "cancer"s &rarr; ~5% of which are PTPRC+
   - [x] check PTPRC levels in the annotated 'normal's &rarr; same distribution as the cancers on the density plot (.../coh062/../0.1checkMarkers)
-  - [x] plot cnv using complexheatmap (questioning cancer/normal annots, wait for the other annot from small sister)
+  - [x] plot cnv using complexheatmap (questioning cancer/normal annots, wait for the other annot from Xuan)
 - cancer genotypes
   - [x] pyclone